AppImage/AppImageSpec/draft.md

 The filesystem image:
 * **MUST** contain a file named `AppRun` in its root directory
+* **SHOULD** contain a payload application that is ultimately executed when the AppImage is executed
 * **SHOULD** contain exactly one `$APPNAME.desktop` file in its root directory with `$APPNAME` being the name of the payload application
 * **MAY** contain an `$APPNAME.png` file in its root directory with `$APPNAME` being the name of the payload application as set in the `Icon=` key of the `$APPNAME.desktop` file.
 If present, this icon **SHOULD** be given preference as the icon being used to represent the AppImage.
 The icon **SHOULD** be a png with 256x256 or 512*512 pixels
 * **SHOULD** contain a `.DirIcon` file as per the AppDir specification